-For further information on rail and subway travel please contact SPT using the links in the external links section.
+For further information on rail and subway travel please contact SPT.

 How to apply

-You can pick up an application form at any local Council or Social Work office.
+You can pick up an application form at any customer service centre.
 You will need to provide documentary evidence of your disability.
 Details of acceptable documentary evidence can be found on the front page of the application form.
 If you require clarification on any aspect of the application process, please contact your local office.

 Frequently asked questions